orientechnologies/orientdb-docs/JDBC-Home.md

 ### Spark compatibility

 [Apache Spark](http://spark.apache.org/) allows reading and writing of DataFrames from JDBC data sources.
+The driver can be used to load data from an OrientDB database, but is not able (yet) to write the DataFrame from Spark.

-The driver offers a compatibility mode to enable load of data frame from an OrientDb's class or query.
+The driver offers a compatibility mode to enable load of data frame from an OrientDB's class or query.

 ```java
 Map<String, String> options = new HashMap<String, String>() {{